Research and Scholarly Work

 Undergraduate Research Committee

-Dickinson State University (DSU) is able to offer financial support for undergraduate research through Undergraduate Research grants.
-These grants provide funding for students to conduct supervised research across all disciplines throughout the academic year.
+DSU offers financial support for undergraduate research through undergraduate research grants.
+These grants provide you with funding to conduct supervised research across all disciplines throughout the academic year.

-The Undergraduate Research Program encourages students to be intimately engaged in the research process as they work on their own research or in close contact with that of a faculty mentor.
-Students are expected to receive training in the research methods of their discipline as they work to collect and analyze data to test their own hypotheses, develop an original composition, and/or participate in other appropriate scholarly and creative activities.
-The program particularly encourages students and their faculty mentors to think critically about how their work fits in with the larger academic community as they prepare their projects for public dissemination and presentation.
+The Undergraduate Research Program encourages you to be intimately engaged in the research process.
+You can work on your own research or with a faculty mentor on their research.
+You are expected to receive training in the research methods of your discipline.
+You will work to collect and analyze data to test your own hypotheses, develop an original composition, and/or participate in other appropriate scholarly and creative activities.
+The program particularly encourages you and your faculty mentor to think critically about how your work fits in with the larger academic community.
+Your projects may be publicly distributed and presented.

 Information about the annual research conference, Celebration of Scholars, can be found at this page: http://dsuresearch.com.

-Applications will be officially evaluated at two points during the academic year: first week of October for the fall cycle and first week of February for the spring cycle.
+Applications will be officially evaluated at two points during the academic year: the first week of October for the fall cycle and the first week of February for the spring cycle.
 Applications outside of these deadlines will be considered based on specified needs.
-All funds must be expended before June 15 of relevant fiscal year.
+All funds must be spent before June 15 of the relevant fiscal year.

-Applicant must be (a) a current student at DSU, (b) a tenure-track faculty member opening a new line of research, or (c) a DSU graduate continuing work begun while a student at DSU within one semester of the student’s graduation.
+To qualify for funding, you must either be (a) a current student at DSU, (b) a tenure-track faculty member opening a new line of research, or (c) a DSU graduate continuing work begun while a student at DSU within one semester of the student’s graduation.

-Applicant must be prepared to present their work at the DSU Celebration of Scholarship during the funding year.
-If it is a faculty project, the student must be actively involved in the presentation.
+You must be prepared to present your work at the DSU Celebration of Scholars during the funding year.
+If it’s a faculty project, you must be actively involved in the presentation.

 Appropriate uses for Undergraduate Research Program funding:

-- Other costs as aligned with the aforementioned criteria
+- Other costs connected with the above criteria